jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 Then there's the typical human emotional baggage of Mondays and Fridays.
 Mondays kind of suck, and by Friday afternoon most people (at least, the hardest working and most efficient ones) are pretty well ready to be done.
 So forcing some big demo/wrap-up meeting every Friday from 2 to 5 is pretty pointless.
 Especially when you've got out-of-town consultants on board, as they are typically headed home by Friday afternoon.
 You'll do your team a favor by giving back their Monday mornings and Friday afternoons.

 If you currently run your sprints/iterations Monday to Friday, try switching to starting and ending on a Wednesday.
-I'm confident you'll find that the team is more likley to be fully engaged, and with weekends in there they might even get more done from time to time.
+I'm confident you'll find that the team is more likely to be fully engaged, and with weekends in there they might even get more done from time to time.

 #### 5. Implement Continuous Delivery First